For the love of coffee culture and too much makeup Written by Sam Sherman, Team Member, Ipswich.love

 We wore too much makeup and neon clothing but remain as close today as we did back then.
 Ipswich gave me my dearest friends for life.

 I enjoyed school and am grateful for a good education, firstly at St Johns’ primary, then Copleston and Northgate (there was no sixth form at Copleston in those days).
-Times may have been different in the 80’s, but the quality Ipswich state schools gave me a great base for University and an Executive career in Shipping and Logistics/Supply Chain – the powerhouse local industry so often overlooked.
+Times may have been different in the 80’s, but the quality Ipswich state schools gave me a great base for University and a Board level career in Shipping and Logistics/Supply Chain – the powerhouse local industry so often overlooked.

 Teenage years were fun.
 My close bunch of friends and I practically lived in ‘The Golf’ on Foxhall Road, or at ‘Cindy’s’ in town and lived ‘coffee culture’ before it even really existed, in ‘The Anglian Coffee Shop’ and ‘Oliver’s’.
 We wore too much makeup and neon clothing but remain as close today as we did back then.
 Ipswich gave me my dearest friends for life.